scgsantos/MoelasWare/req/group_4/REQ_4.1-View_All_Tests_Performed_By_A_User.md

 *	As a user I want to view the other users performance in order to compare results

 # **Use case 1**
-*   As a user I want a page to be able in order to view all tests performed by a user that I specify to compare performances
+*   As a user I want a page to be able to view all tests performed by a user that I specify to compare performances

 ## **Primary actor: User**
 ## **Level: User goal**